Is a survey the same as a questionnaire?

 If–on the other hand–you’re looking for feedback from your respondents, a survey is a better option.
 It aggregates data from multiple respondents, so that you can make broad conclusions about your results.

-Now that you know the difference between a questionnaire and a survey, collect actionable feedback today!
+Now that you can answer the long-held question: “Is a survey the same as a questionnaire?” you can start collecting actionable feedback today!
 Start your survey.